 I have made a lot of different salads since my culinary experience has taken off.
 Most of them I liked.
 This salad recipe came from my husband.
 There are very few recipes that he actually can put together from start to finish (though I admit this one is pretty easy!)
 I was skeptical but pleasantly surprised with how this turned out.

-1 green pepper roasted and skin removed
+- 1 green pepper roasted and skin removed

-1/4 preserved lemon
+- 1/4 preserved lemon

-Moroccan salad vinegarette
+- Moroccan salad vinaigrette

 1. Roast green pepper and remove as much skin as possible.
 Traditionally these are roasted over an open gas flame until the outside is completely black.
 My mother in law then tosses them into a plastic bag that is sealed until the steam inside loosens the skins and it can easily be pulled away from the flesh.

 2. Wash off the quarter piece of preserved lemon and remove any of the pulpy flesh inside and keep only the rind.
 Cut into very small pieces.